The mission of the AGR (Campaign for Healthier Backs): working together against back pain!

 Consolidating and bundling medical expertise (from various specialist fields) about back complaints, informing, educating and above all helping affected individuals – those are the key objectives of the AGR (Campaign for Healthier Backs) founded in 1995.
 The association cooperates closely with numerous leading medical professional associations.
 Experts today agree that using back-friendly everyday products is an important element, an indispensable component of prevention and therapy, the avoidance or at least the alleviation of back pain.

 The AGR shares knowledge about the causes of back complaints and possible solutions from the various medical specialist fields with affected individuals.
-It publishes a selection of information brochures with meaningful recommendations and practical tips.
-It also awards the “AGR seal of approval” for back-friendly everyday products, which has been rated “very good” by the “ÖKOTEST” magazine and “highly recommended” by the “Label online” rating portal.
+It also awards the "AGR seal of approval" for back-friendly everyday products.
+Incidentally, the AGR seal of approval and the associated testing process have been rated "highly recommended" by the "Label online" rating portal.
+The European Union Intellectual Property Office (EUIPO) also tested the seal of approval and found it to be absolutely reliable and trustworthy.

 Here and in other industrialised nations, back problems are the most common cause for days missed due to illness.
 In addition to adults and older people, more and more people are already affected by back pain as children and adolescents.
 The causes of back complaints are usually very complex, including incorrect personal behaviour, improper nutrition, lack of exercise, negative mental stress, an environment that is not back-friendly and more.